sap-tutorials/sap-mobile-development-kit/tutorials/fiori-ios-hcpms-setup/fiori-ios-hcpms-setup.md

   - How to access SAP Mobile Services in your BTP account

 ## Intro
-Once SAP Mobile Services is available, you can use its features in your Mobile development kit, Mobile Cards, SAP BTP SDK for iOS & Android apps.
+Once SAP Mobile Services is available, you can use its features in your Mobile development kit, SAP BTP SDK for iOS & Android apps.

 ---

 ### Go to your global account on SAP BTP